 Introduced in 2017, the dividend allowance is the amount that you can take as a dividends tax-free each year.
 You only have to pay tax on the portion of your dividend payment that exceeds this amount.

-The current dividend allowance in the 2022/23 tax year is £2,000.
+The dividend allowance in the 2022/23 tax year used to be £2,000.
 However, in his 2022 Autumn Budget, the Chancellor Jeremy Hunt announced that the allowance would be halved to £1,000 in the 2023/24 tax year and again to £500 in the 2024/25 tax year.
-This effectively means that shareholders will have more tax to pay on their annual dividend income.
+This effectively means that shareholders have more tax to pay on their annual dividend income.

 If you are a landlord who lets property out to tenants, and does so using a limited company structure, then the changes to the dividend allowance will likely affect the amount of tax you pay.
 Find out more in our article Should I own my Buy to Let property through a limited company?